 Do you wish your medical doctor was also a holistic healer?
-Holistic physicians and other licensed practitioners are becoming more widespread.
+Holistic physicians, naturopaths, and other licensed medical practitioners are growing in number as doctors and patients grow disillusioned with conventional medicine and its focus on symptoms instead of wellness.
 They are being accepted by the medical community as alternative medicine gains a foothold in the world of mainstream medicine.
-Is one of these professionals right for you?

 These medical professionals are a boon to patients who want more from healthcare than what conventional medicine alone has to offer.
 They provide a valuable service, especially to patients with complicated and serious health challenges.

 Some specially trained doctors add holistic medicine specialties to their practices.
 As different types of alternative medicine pass the rigors of scientific research, medical institutions and doctors aim to give consumers what they want.
 Acupuncture, naturopathy, massage, and other recognized therapies are available to more and more people.

 Not only can you find holistic doctors and licensed practitioners in some medical facilities, you may also see them gaining celebrity status.
 They blog, publish books and wellness programs, and appear on TV and video.